rudzitisrihards/file-renamer/README.md

 # Batch renamer

-A platform-agnostic batch file renaming app made in Python.
+A platform-agnostic file renaming app made in Python, intended to replicate MacOS file batch renaming functionality for Windows.

-Will rename files to filename-#.ext format.
+User must input base filename, and the app will rename files to filename-#.ext format.

-Intended to replicate MacOS file renaming functionality for Windows.

 ## Install